m24cm2001-sketch/viveksabale1998.github.io/README1.md

-# Quantum Researcher Website — Vivek Sabale
+# Website — Vivek Sabale

 This repository is a minimal academic website tailored for Vivek Sabale.
 Deploy on GitHub Pages by creating a repo named `viveksabale1998.github.io` and pushing these files.